-Girls: The dress code for girls is a long or short-sleeved shirt of any color.
+The dress code is a long or short-sleeved shirt of any color.

-Shirts/blouses/dresses must cover midriff, back, and sides at all times; and must be fastened with no visible cleavage or undergarments.
+Shirts/blouses/dresses must be fastened with no visible cleavage or undergarments.

 Shorts/skirts/jumpers/skorts/dresses shall be worn no shorter than three inches above the kneecap.
 Leggings, tights or hosiery can be worn underneath dresses, skirts, or shorts, or be covered by a shirt that is at least thigh length.